joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 #### Additional Notes

 * Do not add Custom Routes _(ie for Service Endpoints)_ to the Virtual Network Gateway, the API used to create the Custom Routes, isn't compatible with the Azure Network Adapter yet.
 I added some custom routes into the Azure Virtual Network Gateway using the 'Set-AzVirtualNetworkGateway' cmdlet and was unable to add the Azure Network Adapter until the custom routes were removed.
-* This feature is still in Preview, and compatibility between the API versions and other errors or issues may still be worked on by Microsoft.
-Keep this in mind, functionality may change, so be wary of using this in a production scenario.
 * Deleting the Azure Network Adapter connection from Windows Admin Center, will not delete the Virtual Network Gateway, this needs to be deleted manually to avoid any additional cost - if not required.
-* If you have a naming convention, make sure that the Virtual Network Gateway has been created ahead of time, there is no current way to specify a custom name for the Gateway within the Windows Admin Center experiance.
+* If you have a naming convention, make sure that the Virtual Network Gateway has been created ahead of time, there is no current way to specify a custom name for the Gateway within the Windows Admin Center experience.